Get,

 Some of the potential benefits of bananas are described in the paragraphs below:

 Cancer is a hyper-proliferative disease, characterized by uncontrolled multiplication of body cells.
 Guha et al. conducted a study in 2003 to assess the effect of bananas on Swiss albino mice.
 This study showed that the administration of an aqueous extract of ripe bananas to the mice caused a reduction in cancer cells.
-Bananas are rich in polyphenols, cinnamic acid and flavonoids, that exhibit anti-cancer action.
+Bananas are rich in polyphenols, cinnamic acid, and flavonoids, that exhibit anti-cancer action.
 Therefore, consuming bananas may help reduce the risk of cancer.
 However, scientific evidence supporting this claim is limited, and this warrants the need for conducting further research.4

 Diabetes is a metabolic disorder characterized by increased glucose levels in the blood.
-Diets which are rich in carbohydrates and starch increase the risk of diabetes.
+Diets that are rich in carbohydrates and starch increase the risk of diabetes.
 Starch and carbohydrates are converted into glucose after breakdown by glucosidase enzymes.
 Bukola et al. conducted a study in 2016 proving that bananas inhibit alpha-glucosidase and thus, they can help reduce elevated blood glucose.
 Additionally, bananas have a low glycemic index and may exert an anti-diabetic effect.
 Thus, the consumption of bananas may help manage diabetes.
 However, more studies should be conducted to ascertain these claims.5

 Depression is associated with a feeling of worthlessness, mood changes and changes in appetite, which may affect normal health.
 Modifiable risk factors like dietary interventions may help in decreasing the prevalence of depression.
 Stefanska et al. conducted a study in 2014 to assess the effect of banana intake on depression; this study showed that bananas are rich in minerals like Mg (magnesium), K (potassium), Fe (iron) and Vitamin B, which may help alleviate depressive symptoms.
 Additionally, bananas contain tryptophan (a precursor of serotonin), which uplifts the mood.
 The presence of choline in bananas may help improve brain function.
 This suggests that consuming bananas may help manage depression.
 However, scientific evidence supporting these claims is limited and requires the need for more clinical studies to support these claims.6